oyvinddd/inf273/docs/index.md

 ### Alternative 2

 An even simpler (and possibly a bit better) representation to the problem would be to only use a one dimensional array and have predefined separators for each child tour.
 For instance, say that we decide upon the value of 0 to be the separator.
 Now, whenever we visit a node which has a child tour, we insert a separator, and then insert each node in the child tour in order.

 Whenever we visist a node that has previously been visisted (cycle), we are done with the child tour.
-See example below.
+See example below, which uses the problem instance from the lecture slides.
+All subtours are color coded for readability (main/mother tour is blue).

 ![Figure 1b](resources/figure_1b.png)